 While it’s true that too much humidity can be a breeding ground for indoor air pollutants, the same is true for conditions with too little humidity.
 Dry winter air, for instance, can impact health, cost extra on energy expenses, and cause damage to your home.
-Using a whole house humidifier in your healthy home can improve your family’s indoor air quality and help your home feel warm and cozy.
+Using a whole-home humidifier in your healthy home can improve your family’s Indoor Air Quality and help your home feel warm and cozy.

-Your indoor humidity should always be set to somewhere between 30-50%.
-In dry climates or winter weather, you’ll want to add more humidity to keep your healthy home comfortable.
-This not only prevents the spread of bacteria and viruses that make us sick –it can also help moisten the air passages in our sinuses and lungs to help those with bronchitis, sinusitis and asthma.
+Your indoor humidity should always be between 30% and 60%.
+In dry climates or winter weather, you’ll want to add more humidity to keep your Healthy Home comfortable.
+This not only prevents the spread of bacteria and viruses that can make us sick.
+It can also help moisten the air passages in our sinuses and lungs to help those with bronchitis, sinusitis, and asthma.

 Not only can improving your home’s humidity improve your family’s wellness, it can also help you save money during the wintertime and even prevent any damage to your home.

 According U.S. News, “The air inside your home can become very dry.
 Moist air feels warmer and holds heat better, so a humidifier can help you feel comfortable when your thermostat is set at a lower temperature.